Skip to content

 Start point

-The parkland entrance gate near to the Long Barn Café.
+The parkland entrance gate near the Long Barn Café.

 Enter the parkland through the green gate (noting the sign about dogs on leads and the free roaming deer and livestock).
-Follow the pink arrow down a grassy path on your left.
+Follow the pink arrows on the waymarker posts, taking you straight down the hill.

 At the bottom of the hill you will come to a green gate.
-Turn right before this gate, following the pink arrow and keeping the green fence on your left.
+Turn right before this gate, following the pink arrows and keeping the green fence on your left.

 A view from the parkland of Wentworth house, Yorkshire